If Apple suspects your Apple ID or Apple account has been hacked it will suspend it

 As mentioned earlier in this guide it could be a phishing attack.

-You should reset the Apple ID using one of the following techniques.
 You do not need to download or buy any software tools.
 Some articles suggest you reset the activation lock using a downloadable tool.
-This is untrue it can only be done using the methods described below.
+This is untrue it can only be reset using the methods described below.

 Option 1: Reset your password from your iPhone or iPad